Link-state routing protocol

 Link-state routing protocols are one of the two main classes of routing protocols used in packet switching networks for computer communications, the others being distance-vector routing protocols.
 Examples of link-state routing protocols include Open Shortest Path First (OSPF) and Intermediate System to Intermediate System (IS-IS).

-The link-state protocol is performed by every switching node in the network (i.e., nodes that are prepared to forward packets; in the Internet, these are called routers).
-The basic concept of link-state routing is that every node constructs a map of the connectivity to the network, in the form of a graph, showing which nodes are connected to which other nodes.
+The link-state protocol is performed by every switching node in the network (i.e., nodes which are prepared to forward packets; in the Internet, these are called routers).
+The basic concept of link-state routing is that every node constructs a map of the connectivity to the network in the form of a graph, showing which nodes are connected to which other nodes.
 Each node then independently calculates the next best logical path from it to every possible destination in the network.
 Each collection of best paths will then form each node's routing table.

-This contrasts with distance-vector routing protocols, which work by having each node share its routing table with its neighbours, in a link-state protocol the only information passed between nodes is connectivity related.
-Link-state algorithms are sometimes characterized informally as each router, "telling the world about its neighbors."
+This contrasts with distance-vector routing protocols, which work by having each node share its routing table with its neighbors.
+In a link-state protocol, the only information passed between nodes is connectivity related.
+Link-state algorithms are sometimes characterized informally as each router "telling the world about its neighbors."

 Overview

 In link-state routing protocols, each router possesses information about the complete network topology.
 Each router then independently calculates the best next hop from it for every possible destination in the network using local information of the topology.
-The collection of best-next-hops forms the routing table.
+The collection of best next hops forms the routing table.

 This contrasts with distance-vector routing protocols, which work by having each node share its routing table with its neighbours.
 In a link-state protocol, the only information passed between the nodes is the information used to construct the connectivity maps.

-Examples of link-state routing protocols: